Ohrana: Kastorian Italo-Bulgarian Committee

-The Edessa and Florina Ohrana detachments
+Edessa and Florina Ohrana detachments

 After their initial success in arming several villages in Kastoria, Kalchev went to the German occupied zone in order to start arming villages in Edessa region.
 In Edessa, with the help of the German occupation authorities, Kalchev created the Ohrana para-military unit.
 In 1943, Ohrana detachments counted a total of around 3,000 members and organized guerrilla activity.
 In the tradition of the IMRO Komitadjis, these bands pursued the local Greek population, including Greek-identifying Slavophones, Aromanians, and Pontic Greeks, seeing them as an obstacle to an all-Bulgarian Macedonia.
 The main leaders during the early phase of activity from 1941 to 1942 were Tsvetan Mladenov and Andon Kalchev in the Florina prefecture, where there were 600 men under arms.

 Ohrana activity

 In the summer of 1944, Ohrana constituted some 12,000 local fighters and volunteers from Bulgaria charged with protection of the local population.
 During 1944, whole Slavophone villages were armed by the occupation authorities to counterbalance the emerging power of the resistance and especially of Greek People's Liberation Army (ELAS).

 Ohrana was also fighting pro-communist Slavic Macedonians. and Greek communists — members of the ELAS.
 A part of the Slavophone population, with the help of the Greek Communist Party, organized itself into SNOF, and their prime objective was to struggle occupation forces and pro-Bulgarian agents in the Ohrana, and try to persuade its members to join ELAS and fight against the occupation.
 Nevertheless, in the summer of 1944, members of the Macedonian faction of the Communist Party of Greece were unable to distinguish friend from foe in Slav Macedonian villages.
 Mass involvement of the population was one of the tactics of Ohrana, which thus aims to provide good cover for its activities.